SparkPost/support-docs/content/docs/my-account-and-profile/sso.md

 description: "How to enable Single Sign-On (SSO) in SparkPost."
 ---

-Single sign-on (SSO) allows you login to your account using your company's preffered identify provider.
+Single sign-on (SSO) allows you to login to your account using your company's preffered identify provider.
 You can enable SSO through any provider that supports SAML.
 You can also set up [SCIM user provisioning through OKTA](https://support.sparkpost.com/docs/my-account-and-profile/scim/).

 Check this [article](https://support.sparkpost.com/docs/faq/difference-between-starter-and-premier/) to verify that your account's plan level supports SSO.